 Hexavalent chromium is a known human carcinogen.
-Hexavalent chromium may be deadly if exposure is at high levels or if the person is being exposed to even low levels has sensitivities to chromium compounds.
+Hexavalent chromium may be deadly if exposure is at high levels or if a person exposed to even low levels has sensitivities to chromium compounds.
 Others can experience allergic reactions or occupational asthma following exposure.
-Those who work directly with chromium (VI) in chrome plating, paint or cement production and in construction are of particular concern due to potentially high exposure levels.
+Those who work directly with chromium in chrome plating, paint or cement production and in construction are of particular concern, due to potentially high exposure levels.

 What can government and business do?

 - set enforceable drinking water standards that differentiate between the toxic (hexavalent) form and non toxic forms of chromium;

 - identify the most efficient and cost effective water treatment technologies to address multiple contaminants.